-Here’s what we do to make good for at least some of the harm the jewellery industry does to the planet and its people
+What we do to make good for at least some of the harm the jewellery industry does to the planet and its people

-Everything we do is designed to minimise the harm Ethical Jewellery Australia does to the environment.
+Now, everything we do is designed to minimise the harm Ethical Jewellery Australia does to the environment.
 Likewise we strive to avoid supporting exploitation and poor treatment of people working in our industry.

 We recognise however that this, on its own, is not enough.
 That’s why we’re doing more to give back.

-Offsetting our carbon emissions
+How we help offset our carbon emissions

 “Right now we are facing a man-made disaster of global scale – our greatest threat in thousands of years – climate change.

 If we don’t take action the collapse of our civilisations and the extinction of much of our natural world is on the horizon.”

 Two trees planted for every jewellery piece we make